dewittpe/pkgstr-and-ci/00-slides/talk.md

 * Maybe the differences are minor?

-* Let's look at the output and then the differences between the "expected" and the output for users 02, 03, 04, and 05.
+* Let's look at the differences in the outputs.

 ## Expected Output
 <iframe src="important-script.Rout.html"> </iframe>